 "Let us go ahead somewhat and ask Comrade Pestana what he will do when he returns to Spain.
-He will, of course, answer that he will explain to the Spanish workmen all our principles and ideas, and on the basis of the latter will organize the struggle of the workmen against the bourgeoisie.
+He will, of course, answer that he will explain to the Spanish workmen all our principles and ideas, and on the basis of the latter will organize the struggle of whole series of political resolutions and statements."